Sparsh-UpcycleX/best-of-waste-idea/README.md

 Slide 5: How It Works - Sorting Process

-Waste item is placed on the conveyor.
+Waste item is placed in the sorting bin.

-Proximity switch activates the conveyor belt.
+Proximity switch activates the sorting bin.

 IR sensor detects presence and type of waste material.